szigmon/openshift-dpf/docs/faq.md

 A: Use `oc get dpu -A` and `oc get nodes` to verify DPU status and node registration.

 **Q: Where can I find more detailed documentation or support?**
-A: See the [Resources](index.md#resources) section for links to MCP servers, the official blog, and deepwiki.
+A: See the [Resources](resources.md) section for links to official documentation and support.
 For advanced help, consult the official DOCA and DPF documentation.

 **Q: What if I need to customize the manifests or automation?**
 A: You can edit the generated manifests in the `generated/` directory or modify the scripts as needed.
 Review the README and comments in each script for guidance.